 Submit 2Image Archive

 Although the archive is mostly complete in regards to disk images of Apple IIGS software, there are still a few programs that have eluded collection.
-These are all educational titles and are listed below:
+These are mostly educational titles and are listed below:

 HOW TO CREATE 2IMAGE ARCHIVES